Shantanu2003-alt/AI-Powered-Medical-Research-Agent/README.md

 So this final system is able to take a medical query, generate analyst personas, run interviews with web-verified medical information, extract structured fields, summarize content, retrieve definitions and produce a complete medical report in a clean and downloadable format.

-I am satisfied with the outcome because the project has all the core concepts which were taught in the course by Ajit Sir and I have also tried to extend those concepts with additional advanced features like the multi-agent coordination, safety-aware answer generation and automated PDF export.
+I am satisfied with the outcome because the project has all the core concepts which were taught in the course by Ajit Sir.

+I have also tried to extend those concepts with additional advanced features like the multi-agent coordination, safety-aware answer generation and automated PDF export.

 Overall, this project was genuinely a learning experience for me and I would like to thank Ajit Sir for giving this opportunity to work on it.

 Thank you!